 (d) when the Pastor waives this right.

-(2) A member of the Ecclesiastical Council shall confer with the affected person about the loss of the right to public preaching and to administering the sacraments.
+(2) A member of the Ecclesiastical Council shall confer with the affected person about the loss of the right to public preaching and to administering the Sacraments.
 The affected person is entitled to be assisted by an ordained confidant from within UELCSA and to a fair and proper disciplinary hearing.

 (3) The certificate of ordination is to be handed back.